 Medical Marijuana For Bipolar DepressionGreen Relief Health Admin

-In Maryland, there are many conditions a person can have that qualifies them for a medical marijuana card, but some language in the law makes it uncertain for many patients if bipolar depression is a qualifying condition.
+In Maryland and Delaware, there are many conditions a person can have that qualifies them for a medical marijuana card, but some language in the law makes it uncertain for many patients if bipolar depression is a qualifying condition.
 In this post, we will focus on bipolar depression, what it is, if a person diagnosed with it is eligible for a medical marijuana card, and if marijuana can help.

 What is Bipolar Depression?